meltuhamy/meltuhamy.github.io/source/_posts/offline-resilient-mixpanel-tracking-for-ionic-without-a-cordova-plugin.md

 ```
 which is approximately 193 bytes.
 That's a 14% reduction.
 We can therefore afford to store more events to be stored.

+Alternatively, you can use another storage method such as [indexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) or better still, use [localForage](http://mozilla.github.io/localForage/) which has decent fallback to localStorage.
+I used localStorage above because of its simple, cross-platform, synchronous API.

 ## Show me the code!
 It would be an interesting project to create a stand-alone JavaScript library, but I think it would be best to contribute it to [Mixpanel's open-source library](https://github.com/mixpanel/mixpanel-js) so that their JavaScript library supports it out of the box.
 Instead, this blog post was about how to implement it yourself - to show that there's not a lot going on under the hood.
-In fact, if you read the mixpanel library, you'll see that it really isn't that complicated.
+In fact, if you read the mixpanel library [source code](https://github.com/mixpanel/mixpanel-js/blob/master/src/mixpanel-core.js), you'll see that it really isn't that complicated.

 However, if you'd like to see a working implementation of the above snippets, do have a look at the Angular service I created for my prayer times app.
 This can be found [here](https://github.com/meltuhamy/belfastsalah/blob/master/www/js/svc/mixpanel.js).